blambright/qstylizer/doc/tutorial.rst

 String Output
 +++++++++++++

-The *StyleRule.toString()* function call with no parameters will just output the property:values of that style rule in css format.
-The *StyleRule.toString(recursive=True)* function call will output the style rule and all of the sub-style rules in its hierarchy.
+The :meth:`qstylizer.style.StyleRule.toString()` function call with no parameters will just output the property:values of that style rule in css format.
+The *qstylizer.style.StyleRule.toString(recursive=True)* function call will output the style rule and all of the sub-style rules in its hierarchy.

 .. code-block:: python